Pitch Perfect 2: Plot

 The Bellas make it to the final two, but lose to DSM when Emily sings "Flashlight", violating the rule of no original songs.
 Bumper asks Amy on a traditional date and to officially be his girlfriend; she refuses.
 At a practice performance for the Worlds, the Bellas' set ends in disaster when their pyrotechnics set fire to Cynthia Rose's hair.

 Chloe takes The Bellas on a retreat to rediscover their roots and synchronicity, led by former Bella Aubrey Posen.
 Beca's internship is revealed, and Beca argues with Chloe over her obsession with the group and accuses the other Bellas of not thinking about their futures.
 She storms off, only to step into one of the camp's bear traps.

 Beca apologizes before being saved by Lilly.
 The Bellas accept that they will go their separate ways after graduation, and regain harmony by singing "Cups", Beca's audition song for the group.

 Amy regrets ending things with Bumper and they reconcile.
 Beca's boss has been unimpressed with her, so Beca offers to help Emily produce "Flashlight".
 He likes the result and says he looks forward to working with them.

 The senior Bellas graduate and the group heads to Copenhagen for the World Finals.
 Emily and Benji share a kiss.
 The Bellas deliver a stripped-down performance ending in a harmonized version of "Flashlight" with Aubrey, Katherine, and other past Bellas joining in.
 They win.
 As the senior Bellas leave Barden, they give Emily a belated initiation ceremony, with Amy demonstrating the last tradition: christening the house by sliding down the staircase.

-As the credits roll, Bumper appears on The Voice and all of the judges turn around.
-He picks Christina Aguilera to be his coach.